-Swords in the Motherpeace Round Tarot Deck are symbols of communication, and associated with the element of air.
-All mental activities, abilities to focus on particular subjects, ideas, and speech are ruled by Swords.
-The Swords cards are traditionally more negative than the other suits, because communication and words between people often cause them to engage in disagreements and struggles.
+Swords in the Motherpeace Round Tarot Deck are symbols of communication and are associated with the element of air.
+All mental activities and abilities to focus on particular subjects, ideas, and speech are ruled by Swords.
+The Swords cards are traditionally more negative than the other suits because communication between people often cause them to engage in disagreements and struggles.
 Swords situations force one to become involved in causes and conflicts.
-This is the reason why many Swords cards in the Motherpeace Round Tarot depict scenes of worry, strife and frustration.
+This is the reason why many Swords can depict scenes of worry, strife and frustration.

 Because a Sword is a sharp weapon, their energies can be sharp and cutting, just as words can sometimes be.
 This can be positive when a person finally finds clarity about an issue of concern.
 It can be difficult to detach thoughts from confusing emotions.
 Our thoughts come under the jurisdiction of Swords, and negative thoughts can sometimes be just as bad for health as negative actions.
 Swords are often at the center of debates about religion, politics, and philosophical struggles.
 Swords also help people turn ideas into reality, because they use communication to assert power.
 In some Swords situations, words can be used as weapons, and when surrounded by negative cards, indicate gossip, arguments and criticism.

 Motherpeace Tarot Cards Suit of Swords

 Swords have much to do with power, and are usually at work all around us in the world, through institutions like school, church, the media, and peer groups.
 The appearance of Swords is a warning to use discernment, to be careful how mental energies are being used.
 Try to step back from problems and sort out illusions, habits and negative mental patterns which could be making things worse.
 Mental clarity aids in tackling problems, helping to shift strategies, to recognize limitations, and help focus on a single issue when necessary.